-These are the best cheap, rugged Chromebooks for kids
+Best kids Chromebook 2022

 Don't trust your kid with a laptop yet?
 Here's how to buy the absolute cheapest Chromebook without buying a dud.

-Now and then, someone comes to me after their kid broke their laptop (again) and they're just wanting to spend as little money as possible to get the kid online.
+Now and then, someone comes to me after their kid broke their laptop (again), and they just want to spend as little money as possible to get the kid online.
 And while recommending a Chromebook under $150 hurts my soul a tiny bit — there are $250 Chromebooks out there that will last six years and have a touchscreen, after all — there's a few easy-to-remember rules for buying a throwaway laptop for a child who tends to throw their things.

 - If it doesn't have USB-C, don't pay more than $100.
 If it has a proprietary charger, it's almost certainly an older model because pretty much every Chromebook released in the last two years has used USB-C Power Delivery to charge.
-A Chromebook without Power Delivery will take longer to charge and more importantly, it means that if your kid loses/breaks the in-box charger, it will cost more to replace it.
+A Chromebook without Power Delivery will take longer to charge, and more importantly, it means that if your kid loses/breaks the in-box charger, it will cost more to replace it.

 - Check the expiration date!
-Yes, Chromebooks come with one, it's called the Auto Update Expiration date, and Google has them listed for every single Chromebook model.
-When this date passes, a Chromebook is no longer guaranteed to receive Chrome OS updates, so it won't be as secure.
-Ideally, your kid won't be doing anything too sensitive on it, but it's still a good idea to get a Chromebook with at least 4 years left before its AUE date.
+Yes, Chromebooks come with one.
+It's called the Auto Update Expiration date, and Google has them listed for every single Chromebook model.
+When this date passes, a Chromebook is no longer guaranteed to receive Chrome OS updates so that it won't be as secure.
+Ideally, your kid won't be doing anything too sensitive, but it's still a good idea to get a Chromebook with at least four years left before its AUE date.

 - Check local sales for deals.
 Retailers like to put cheap Chromebooks on sale for even lower values so that they can boast bold claims like "Chromebooks for less than $100."
-A Chromebook might sell out at the national (online) level but a local store might still have a few left, so check your local ads to see if they've got anything down into "if he breaks it, oh well" territory.
+A Chromebook might sell out at the national (online) level, but a local store might still have a few left, so check your local ads to see if they've got anything down into "if he breaks it, oh well" territory.

 - Keep an eye out for education models.
 Chromebooks designed for the classroom have to meet certain standards, especially when it comes to durability.
-As such, while education models might be more expensive when new, older, and refurbished education-model Chromebooks are more likely to survive the abuse of a rambunctious child.
-If you can find one in your budget, it is always worth the upgrade when kids are the intended users.
+As such, while education models might be more expensive when new, older, and refurbished, education-model Chromebooks are more likely to survive the abuse of a rambunctious child.
+If you can find one in your budget, it's always worth upgrading when kids are the intended users.

 It's hard to keep up with the Chromebooks in this price segment — prices are a roller coaster, older Chromebooks tend to go in and out of stock frequently — but these four tenets should help you navigate the Chromebooks available where you are and help you get your kid back on track.